 No matter the specific facts of your case, we will help you evaluate each option to reach the most optimal resolution.

 Though South Carolina law does not recognize legal separation, courts can set terms for residence, custody and financial arrangements when spouses live apart.
 An Order of Separate Maintenance and Support is the temporary decree that addresses these and other matters.
 If you are choosing to file for no-fault divorce, you must live apart for at least a year, so this order is used to forestall disputes in the period before the marriage is dissolved.

 Alternatives to court do exist for divorcing couples who believe they can reach an agreement.
 Mediation is a cost-effective option in which an independent third party assists the spouses in working out their differences.
 As a certified family court mediator, Douglas Barker can also represent you in a collaborative divorce, working with your spouse and their lawyer to reach consensus.
-Another option is arbitration, where someone hears both sides and renders a decision that may or may not be binding.

 When no agreement can be reached, it’s up to family court to determine questions of property division, alimony, child custody and child support.
-We fight very hard not just for the best terms on each issue, but for a complete resolution that provides closure to all.
+We fight hard not just for the best terms on each issue, but for a complete resolution that provides closure to all.
 We also help those considering marriage to address these matters proactively.
 If you have questions about protecting your property, we can explain and draft a prenuptial agreement.